RCA Corporation: Motion pictures

 RCA also made investments in the movie industry, but they performed poorly.
 In April 1928, RCA Photophone, Inc., was organized by a group of companies including RCA to develop sound-movie technology.
 In the fall of 1927, RCA had purchased stock in Film Booking Office (FBO), and on October 25, 1928, with the help of Joseph P. Kennedy, the Radio-Keith-Orpheum Corporation (RKO) studio was formed by merging FBO with Keith-Albee-Orpheum Corporation (KAO), a company whose holdings included motion picture theaters.
 The theaters in which RKO had an interest provided a potential market for the RCA Photophone sound systems.
 RCA ownership of RKO stock expanded from about one quarter in 1930 to about 61% in 1932.
 RKO encountered severe financial problems, going into receivership from early 1933 until 1940.
 RCA sold its holdings in the studio to raise funds for its basic operations.

 Separation from General Electric

 After years of industry complaints that the cross-licensing agreements between RCA, GE, and Westinghouse had in effect created illegal monopolies, the U.S. Department of Justice brought antitrust charges against the three companies in May 1930.
 After much negotiation, in 1932 the Justice Department accepted a consent agreement that removed the restrictions established by the cross-licensing agreements, and also provided that RCA would become a fully independent company.
 As a result, GE and Westinghouse gave up their ownership interests in RCA, while RCA was allowed to keep its factories.
 To give RCA a chance to establish itself, GE and Westinghouse were required to refrain from competing in the radio business for the next two and one-half years.

+In 1954, the Justice Department filed a major antitrust lawsuit against RCA, with charges including patent monopolization, illegal cross-licensing with GE, Westinghouse and AT&T and anticompetitive harassment.
+The 1958 consent decree forced RCA to share its television and radio patents with domestic competitors on a royalty-free basis.